Ondřej Lingr

-Ondřej Lingr (born 7 October 1998) is a Czech professional footballer who plays as an attacking midfielder for Major League Soccer club Houston Dynamo and the Czech Republic national team.
+Ondřej Lingr (born 7 October 1998) is a Czech professional footballer who plays as an attacking midfielder for Ekstraklasa club Korona Kielce and the Czech Republic national team.

 Club career

 On 12 May 2017, Lingr made his Czech First League debut for Karviná in a match against Sparta Prague.
 On 6 August 2020, Lingr joined Slavia Prague for an estimated amount of €450,000, signing a contract until summer 2024.
 By scoring a late goal in the Prague derby against Sparta Prague and helping with the decisive in the victory over České Budějovice, he received 2021–22 Czech First League Player of the Month 30 March 2022.

 Lingr playing for Feyenoord in 2024.

 On 24 August 2023, Lingr joined Dutch Eredivisie club Feyenoord on one-year loan with an option to buy.
 He debuted against FC Utrecht the same year on 3 September, coming off as a substitute in the 85th minute and immediately contributed to a 5–1 victory with an assist.

 On 3 September 2024, Lingr returned to Slavia Prague, signed a contract until June 2028.
-On 28 March 2025, he joined Major League Soccer side Houston Dynamo on a four-year contract for a reported fee of $2.6 million. on April 19 2025 he came in as a sub and scored his first goal in the 96th minute against Colorado Rapids.
+On 28 March 2025, he joined Major League Soccer side Houston Dynamo on a four-year contract for a reported fee of $2.6 million.
+On 19 April 2025, he came in as a sub and scored his first goal for the club in the 96th minute of a match against Colorado Rapids.

+On 30 August 2026, Lingr signed a contract with Ekstraklasa club Korona Kielce until 30 June 2029.